 Of course, the Seymour Duncan Custom Shop can build anything you want, whether you’re a famous pro or simply a player who cares about their tone.
-They can build you a pickup based on an existing design or they can make you something completely from scratch.
+They can build you a pickup based on an existing design or they can make you something completely from scratch (and you can order it online right here).
 Now, I tend to think of music in some pretty abstract terms, so here’s the description I sent to MJ at the Custom Shop:

 “…A custom shop 7-string bridge pickup for a basswood Ibanez RG (maple neck, rosewood fretboard): tight bass and slightly scooped mids but a bit of a kick in the upper mids and treble – a sort of ’dry’ sound that gets percussive when palm-muting.
 I tend to favor bridge humbuckers between 11k and 14k.
 To put it another more abstract way: a pickup whose tone feels like sanded maple, tastes like creme brûlée and looks like sunlight through a glass of beer.”